 As you walk through the lengthy strip of town, you are actually still gaining in elevation.
 You walk by this lovely little picnic area, under a tree - if the weather were nice.

-At about 20.6 kilometers, you come to this sweet sign directing you to the left and towards A Gudiña, now only about 3.3 kilometers from here!
+After about 20.6 kilometers, you come to this sweet sign directing you to the left and towards A Gudiña, now only about 3.4 kilometers from here!
 Yay!

 From the signpost, there is still a small amount of elevation gain to accomplish.

-The bank of solar panels that you see in the above two photos, is the next destination.
-The Camino ascends slightly, up towards them and up by the power line shown below.
+After briefly greeting the N-525, a bend to the right in the lane takes you farther to the north than the actual N-525, through a cluster of commercial buildings with a bank of solar panels the next destination.
+The Camino ascends slightly, up towards them and by the power line shown below.

-After walking around the back of the solar panels, the Camino weaves around some industrial buildings, including a cement factory before rejoining the N-525, shown below.
+After walking around the back of the solar panels, the Camino weaves around some industrial buildings, before rejoining the N-525, shown below.
 There is now a safe sidewalk for the pilgrim to walk into A Gudiña.

 Here is Rich and Miguel walking through town on the N-525.